Supernodes and Halos: Loss-Critical Hubs in LLM Feed-Forward Layers: Supernode Characterization

-We use this proxy to define supernodes within each layer rather than globally across the model.
-This makes the definition comparable across layers with different score scales and gives every layer a small candidate core.
+\paragraph{Supernode definition.} We define supernodes within each layer rather than globally across the model.
+This makes scores comparable across layers with different scales and gives every layer a small candidate core.